IsaacScript/isaacscript/docs/gotchas.md

 ### Iterating Over Enums

-Sometimes, you must want to iterate over an enum.
+Sometimes, you might want to iterate over an enum.
 For example, the following Lua code is a pretty good way to detect if the player is pressing any particular button on the keyboard:

 ```lua
 -- Lua code